Vasissualiyp/arxiv-scraper/README.md

 To manually run the script, execute:
 `run.sh`
 This script scrapes arXiv for paper titles, uses ChatGPT to identify relevant papers, extracts their abstracts, and compiles them into a LaTeX document in `workdir`.
+After that, it moves the compiled document to a folder, specified in the script.
+You can change this folder inside of `run.sh`.
+By default, it moves it into the folder where the script is at.

 ## Automated Daily Execution